Rodney Peete: College career

-As a senior, he started all 12 games and had a 10-2 record.
-He posted 223-of-359 completions (62.1%) for 2,812 yards, 18 passing touchdowns, 12 interceptions, 68 carries for 68 yards and 5 rushing touchdowns.
+As a senior, Peete started all 12 games and had a 10–2 record.
+He posted 223-of-359 completions (62.1%) for 2,812 yards, 18 passing touchdowns, 12 interceptions, 68 carries for 68 yards and five rushing touchdowns.
 His teams would win both head-to-head matchups in the UCLA–USC rivalry against Troy Aikman's UCLA teams, with the 31–22 win being notable in that Peete was stricken with measles the week before the game and had been hospitalized.
-The Trojans lost 22-14 in the 1989 Rose Bowl against the University of Michigan.
+The Trojans lost 22–14 in the 1989 Rose Bowl against the University of Michigan.
 For his efforts, he was the second player ever and the first Trojan to win the Johnny Unitas Award as the nation's best senior quarterback (since earned by Carson Palmer and Matt Leinart as well).
 He was second to Barry Sanders and ahead of Aikman in the voting for the Heisman Trophy.

 Peete finished his college career as the school's all-time leader in pass attempts (1,081), completions (630), passing yards (8,225), total offense (8,640) and starts (40).
 He also had 54 passing touchdowns, 42 interceptions, 290 carries for 415 yards and 12 rushing touchdowns.

-In baseball, he played second base and shortstop as a freshman, although he was limited with a strained hamstring, he batted around .260 as part of a losing team.
+In baseball, Peete played second base and shortstop as a freshman; although he was limited with a strained hamstring, he batted around .260 as part of a losing team.
 As a senior, he was the starter at third base, hitting .338 with 12 home runs and 46 RBIs, while receiving All-Pac-10 honors.
-In his three seasons of collegiate baseball, he batted .297 with 18 home runs and 84 RBIs.
+In his three seasons of collegiate baseball, Peete batted .297 with 18 home runs and 84 RBIs.
 He was drafted three different times while at USC; in the 1988 MLB draft by the Oakland Athletics in the 14th round (359th overall), the 1989 MLB draft by the Athletics again in the 13th round (348th overall) and the 1990 MLB draft by the Detroit Tigers in the 28th round (742nd overall).

-In 2009, he was inducted into the USC Athletic Hall of Fame.
+In 2009, Peete was inducted into the USC Athletic Hall of Fame.
 In 2014, he received the NCAA Silver Anniversary Award.